ashutoshbw/headless-calendar/README.md

 }
 ```

-Name shortening is done using JavaScript `Intl` API.
-And you can use the same interface.
+Name shortening is also powered by JavaScript `Intl` API.
+You can use the same interface.
 For example:

-- For day names you can use `'narrow'`, `'short'` and `'long'` strings to control the name length.
-See [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat#weekday) for detail.
+- For day names you can use `'narrow'`, `'short'` or `'long'` strings to control the name length.
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat#weekday) for more info.
-- For month names you can use `'narrow'`, `'short'`, `'long'`, `'numeric'` and `'2-digit'` strings to control the name length.
-See [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat#month) for detail.
+- For month names you can use `'narrow'`, `'short'`, `'long'`, `'numeric'` or `'2-digit'` strings to control the name length.
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat#month) for more info.
 </details>

 <details>
   <summary>
-    <h3>Heading</h3>
+    <h3>What is the use of `isFirstStartWeekdayOfMonth` property of a day?</h3>
   </summary>

-bla bla
+    It can be useful if you want to create Github Contribution calendar like thing and want to place the month names on top of days where it is the first start weekday of a month.

 </details>